driftphp/driftphp/README.md

   <img src="driftphp.png">
 </p>

-Welcome to DriftPHP, a PHP framework built on top of ReactPHP and Symfony components.
-Here you have a curated list of components, resources and interesting DriftPHP realted items, specifically designed for you to start using the framework the best and most optimal way.
+Welcome to DriftPHP, a **PHP framework** built on top of **ReactPHP** and **Symfony** components.
+Here you have a curated list of components, resources and interesting DriftPHP realted items, specifically designed for you to start using the framework the best and most optimal and efficient way.

 ## Core Components